antaalt/shader-validator/README.md

 *   `shader-validator.symbols`: Enable/disable symbol inspection & providers.
 *   `shader-validator.severity`: Select minimal log severity for linting.
 *   `shader-validator.includes`: All custom includes for linting.
+*   `shader-validator.pathRemapping`: All virtual paths.
 *   `shader-validator.defines`: All custom macros and their values for linting.
-*   `shader-validator.regions`: Enable inactive regions parsing & filtering.

 ### HLSL specific settings: